jonathan-vella/CAF-Expert-Learning-Path/02-CAF Basic - Strategy and Plan/challenges/challenge1.md

 ## Challenge 1 – Checklist

 1. Completed the Cloud Journey Tracker assessment tool
-2. Determined motivations and cloud benefits according to the customer scenario.
+2. Determined at least 3 motivations and cloud benefits according to the customer scenario.
 3. Completed the Business Outcomes template
 4. Completed the Strategy and Plan template (stop at the “Plan” heading)
 5. Documented assumptions